Mold Removal in Twin Falls, ID

 There are many places in a home or business where mold can grow.
 Some of the signs that it is growing include a musty odor or visible stains on walls and ceilings.
 Unfortunately, mold is often present before any signs are evident.

-This difficulty involved in detecting mold is one of the most dangerous aspects of mold exposure.
+This difficulty involved in detecting and removing mold is one of the most dangerous aspects of exposure.
 It's very possible to spend years living in an unhealthy environment, never realizing that one's home or business is making them sick.
 It is common for leaks and mold to go unnoticed for long periods of time, even years.

 What Is Mold?